amolabs/docs/storage.md

 * client &rArr; storage: HTTP GET with no request body
 * client &lArr; storage: data parcel body or fail

 The tier 0 simple download could be supported by any standard web server.
+This operation can be considered as a wide-accepted RESTful API.
+So the URL pointing to each data parcel should look like the following form:

+    https://serveraddress:port/prefix/to/path/<parcel id in hexadecimal form>

+In this case, all of the data parcels should be accessible under the same URL prefix.

 ### (Tier 1) Upload
 Operation description is as follows: